swords123/IDA-3D/README.md

 ```

 ## Training
 We provide experiments on KITTI-3D benchmark.
-You can directly download our [processed dataset](http://pan.dlut.edu.cn/share?id=rw5cwssy9mi2) and place it in to `IDA-3D/datasets/`.
+You can directly download our [processed dataset](http://pan.dlut.edu.cn/share?id=rw5cwssy9mi2) and place it into `IDA-3D/datasets/`.
 The data folder should be in the following format:
 ```bash
 datasets
 └── kitti